jamesrobertsjr/Hardware-101/README.md

 ### Sensors

-Connected to our Seeeduino are multiple input and output sensors.
+Connected to our Arduino are multiple input and output sensors.
 Each sensor is pre-connected to a specific pin, which is labeled on the kit.

 ![Beginner board](assets/arduino-beginner-board.jpg)